LLNL/maestrowf/docs/source/parameters.rst

 Notice that using the pgen input method makes it trivially easy to add 1000's of parameters, something which would be cumbersome via manual editing of the global.parameters block in the study specification file.

-The next example demonstrates using 3rd party libraries and breaking out the actual parameter generation algorithm into separate helper functions that the ``get_custom_generator`` function uses to get some more complicated distributions.
+There are no requirements to cram all of the logic into the **get_custom_generator** function.
+The next example demonstrates using 3rd party libraries and breaking out the actual parameter generation algorithm into separate helper functions that the **get_custom_generator** function uses to get some more complicated distributions.
 The only concerns with this approach will be to ensure the library is installed in the same virtual environment as the maestro executable you are using.
-There are no requirements to cram all of the logic into the ``get_custom_generator`` function, so we'll build the sampling logic into a helper function instead.
-The simple parameter distribution demoed in this example is for single variables and is encountered in polynomial interpolation applications and is designed to suppress the Runge and Gibbs phenomena by sampling the function at the Chebyshev nodes.
+The simple parameter distribution demoed in here is for single variables and is often encountered in polynomial interpolation applications and is designed to suppress the Runge phenomena by sampling the function to be interpolated at the Chebyshev nodes.

 EXAMPLE:
   Using ``numpy`` to calculate a sampling of a function at the Chebyshev nodes.